michael-graber/michael-graber.github.io/content/publication/Utsyn-2025/index.md

 ---
-title: "Kompetansebehov i arbeidsmarkedet og tilbudet av sykepleiere (Skill needs in the labor market and the supply of nurses)"
+title: "Kompetansebehov i arbeidsmarkedet og tilbudet av sykepleiere"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here